 Preheat oven to 350˚.

 Spray or butter 9×13 pan with either coconut oil spray or butter and set aside the pan.
+See notes below regarding baking time with a metal or glass pan.

 Using a stand or a hand mixer, cream the butter and brown sugar together for 2 minutes until light and fluffy.